 In our series, ‘Periods and I’, we talk with women who are leaving a mark in everything they do, and to discuss their personal story; how they manage and embrace their periods as a part of their lives.
 What do they do?
 Is there a special routine?
 Or is it just like every other day?

 Let’s find out!

 We had an exciting conversation with Butool Jamal, who is a fashion journalist.
-She shared some of her tips and tricks to effectively manage periods and we picked out the best ones for you!
+She shared some of her tips and tricks to effectively manage periods with her career in fashion journalism, and we picked out the best ones for you!

 1. How do you prepare beforehand for your periods?
 Do you have a specific routine?

 My periods always decide to show up unannounced which takes me by surprise more than I’d like to admit.
 Naturally, I’m usually not prepared per se.
 I just make sure I have everything I need at home – pads and painkillers, to sum it up.
 Sometimes, my period shows up when I’m travelling, especially before a really long road trip or a flight.
 So I also make sure to carry a pad with me before I leave home.